pivlab/onboarding/onboarding.md

 The conference should be topical for the lab member's research projects and the purpose must align with the grant(s) that support the lab member.
 Lab members should first clear such travel with Milton.
 Lab members who are invited to conferences or other presentation opportunities with their costs covered by the organization inviting them, e.g., as an invited speaker or keynote, are welcome to accept such invitations.
-In all cases, conference travel should be noted on the lab attendance calendar.
+In all cases, conference travel should be noted on the lab attendance calendar (see below on how to use the lab's calendar).

 # Communication